philoMJ/retail-globalmart-databricks/FlightRecorder.md

     *   **Lesson:** Always check the "Expiry Date" on your credentials first.
 High-fidelity transport requires valid passports! 🛂

 #### 💹Cruising Altitude:
-* Started on Bronze Layer
+* Completed Bronze Layer. data lineage and governance cols; made delta table from csv.
 * Created a job for bronze layer.
-Committed the job to Github

 ---
 *End of Log.*